SCDawkins/DBFoundations/README.md

 	I.[Count],
 	[EmployeeName] = E.EmployeeFirstName + ' ' + E.EmployeeLastName
    From Inventories As I
-    Inner Join Employees As E
+    Inner Join vvEmployees As E
       On I.EmployeeID = E.EmployeeID
-	Inner Join Products As P
+	Inner Join vvProducts As P
 	   On P.ProductID = I.ProductID
-    Inner Join Categories As C
+    Inner Join vvCategories As C
       On C.CategoryID = P.CategoryID
-	  Where I.ProductID in (Select ProductID from Products Where ProductName In ('Chai', 'Chang')) Order By 3, 1, 2, 4
+	  Where I.ProductID in (Select ProductID from vvProducts Where ProductName In ('Chai', 'Chang')) Order By 3, 1, 2, 4
 Go